S.A. chartered organizations, University recognized student & Greek groups, faculty,

 OTHER RULES REGARDING RESERVATIONS AND EVENTS

-- No outside food or beverages are permitted in reserved facilities unless a Waiver of On-Campus Catering Policy Form is approved by Binghamton University Dining Services.
+- No outside food or beverages are permitted in reserved facilities unless a Off Campus Vendor Request Form is approved by Binghamton University Dining Services.
 Please note: Potluck meals are not permitted on campus for health and safety concerns, since there is no way to monitor the cooking of the food.
 Event requests for potlucks will be denied.
 If food is planned for the reservation, requestor must specify details in the "description" area on the on-line reservation form.
 If a group is found serving food without obtaining the necessary permission, a warning will be issued, followed by loss of reservation privileges for a second offense.

 - Each group is responsible for any damage and the repair costs associated with it in reserved facilities.
 Groups must clean up after themselves (removal of food, excessive garbage, cleaning of spills) otherwise they may be subject to an excessive cleaning charge.